lucasew/nixcfg/README.md

 # Dotfiles and Nix/NixOS settings

-- home-manager: Dotfile manager, runs as a configuration.nix extension
+- home-manager: dotfile manager, runs as a configuration.nix extension

 - the way it is organized its not necessary to place the nix files in the default locations like